Hitachi/ImmutableStorage/README.md

 ### Immutable Storage client
 There are the following three types of client for each application.

-1. Web applications:
+1. Web application:
 You can extend your web application to record immutable and confidential data using WASM module (i.e. imms.wasm)

-2. Native Linux applications:
+2. Native Linux application:
-Your Linux application can add Immutable Storage functions from a library without writing lots of codes.
+Your Linux application can use Immutable Storage functions from a library without writing lots of codes.

-3. Syslog clients:
+3. Syslog client:
 Your syslog client will get Immutable Storage functions without adding codes if you edit a configuration file for rsyslogd.

 ## Install Immutable Storage Service
 ### What you'll need
 - Kubernetes such as microk8s
+- Kubernetes private image registry, CoreDNS and ingress controller
 - containerd for image registry
 - An Internet connection